Python-PyQt/PyQt6-Docs/descriptions/QtCore/QLoggingCategory-c.rst

 .. sip:class-description::
     :status: todo
     :brief: Represents a category, or 'area' in the logging infrastructure
-    :digest: 223fa5b914bc288cfc05090ffe7b8ffc
+    :digest: c25d2a3271c5c61937954135e56a0527

 The :sip:ref:`~PyQt6.QtCore.QLoggingCategory` class represents a category, or 'area' in the logging infrastructure.

 :sip:ref:`~PyQt6.QtCore.QLoggingCategory` represents a certain logging category - identified by a string - at runtime.
 A category can be configured to enable or disable logging of messages per message type.
+An exception are fatal messages, which are always enabled.

 To check whether a message type is enabled or not, use one of these methods: :sip:ref:`~PyQt6.QtCore.QLoggingCategory.isDebugEnabled`, :sip:ref:`~PyQt6.QtCore.QLoggingCategory.isInfoEnabled`, :sip:ref:`~PyQt6.QtCore.QLoggingCategory.isWarningEnabled`, and :sip:ref:`~PyQt6.QtCore.QLoggingCategory.isCriticalEnabled`.